Louisiana Voodoo: Gris-Gris and healing

 Touchstone believed that gris-gris that caused actual harm did so either through the power of suggestion or by the fact that they contained poisons to which the victim was exposed.

 One example of a Voodoo curse was to place an object inside the pillow of the victim.
 Another involves placing a coffin (sometimes a small model; sometimes much larger) inscribed with the victim's name on their doorstep.
 In other instances, Voodoo practitioners sought to hex others by placing black crosses, salt, or mixtures incorporating mustard, lizards, bones, oil, and grave dust on a victim's doorstep.
 To counter these hexes, some people cleaned their doorstep or sprinkled it with powdered brick.

-The practice of making and wearing charms and amulets for protection, healing, or the harm of others was a key aspect to early Louisiana Voodoo.
-The Ouanga, a charm used to poison an enemy, contained the toxic roots of the figuier maudit tree, brought from Africa and preserved in Louisiana.
-The ground-up root was combined with other elements, such as bones, nails, roots, holy water, holy candles, holy incense, holy bread, or crucifixes.
-The administrator of the ritual frequently evoked protection from Jehovah and Jesus Christ.
-This openness of African belief allowed for the adoption of Catholic practices into Louisiana Voodoo.

 Despite its name, the idea of the Voodoo doll has little to do with either Louisiana Voodoo or Haitian Vodou; it derives from the European tradition of poppets.
 It is possible that the act of inserting pins into a human-shaped doll to cause harm was erroneously linked to African-derived traditions due to a misunderstanding of the nkisi nkondi of Bakongo religion.